projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

 With these Px/Cx data, the Hypervisor is able to intercept the guest's P/C-state requests with desired restrictions.

-Virtual ACPI table build flow
+Virtual ACPI Table Build Flow
 =============================

 :numref:`vACPItable` shows how to build the virtual ACPI table with the